Designer Hotels The Next Big Thing

 'Imagine a W Hotel but less pricey and more functional and you pretty much get the picture.'

-This new brand of hotels marks the company's first move to create a completely new brand separate from the already established name of Day's Inn.
+This new brand of hotels marked the company's first move to create a completely new brand separate from the already established name of Day's Inn.

-He adds that the brand will be created by the brothers as an expansion to their hotel management business by buying over properties to gain more control over the hotels.
+He adds that the brand was created by the brothers as an expansion to their hotel management business by buying over properties to gain more control over the hotels.

-Through Tera Capital - an investment management company started and run by Mr Fang, the brothers are also looking to lease or purchase existing properties/projects in China.
+Through Tera Capital - an investment management company started and was once run by Mr Fang, the brothers were also looking to lease or purchase existing properties/projects in China.

 'In a short span of four years, from one Day's Inn hotel in China there are now 58,' says Mr Fang.
 'Having done well, we think that now is the right time to take that step into actual ownership of hotels.'